Category Archives: of the body

 Corona is neither simply juxtaposed to nor simply superposed over COVID-19.
 In a way, Corona substitutes itself to COVID-19, in another way Corona uses and transforms COVID-19 to realize a synthesis of a higher order.

-The above is a minimal transformation of the best two sentences about culture and humanity ever written by an anthropologist.
+The above is a translation of the best two sentences about culture and humanity ever written by an anthropologists.
 In the original Lévi-Strauss ([1949] 1969: 4)) possibly meant it optimistically (Boon 1982: Chapter 4).
 Translated into the Corona epoch, it may or may not be so.
 In any event it is essential for an anthropologist to keep the virus (that is the material and biological — C19 here) distinct from the human response (that is the social and cultural—Corona here).
-The response to C19 produced a “synthesis of a higher order,” Corona, that has caught about all 7.8 billion human beings on the planet.
+The response to C19 produced a “synthesis of a higher order,” Corona that has caught about all 7.8 billion human beings on the planet.
 For the million and a half who have been identified as carrying the virus, for their kin, and for those who treated them, C19 may be a matter of direct experience.
 For everybody else, what is experienced is Corona in the reports by the media, in the regulations by government, in conversations among kin, friends, colleagues.
 As an individual, I am lucky that noone in my first degree network has experienced C19.
 But we all have experienced, and continue to experience, Corona.

 In an earlier post (March 28, 2020) I wrote that C19 might kill you and but it cannot close a restaurant.
 That is, and against some who wrote that illness is a metaphor (Sontag 1977), C19 is a “thing with agency” (in Latour’s sense).
 Actually it is a thing that is alive and will change as human responses begin affecting it (through vaccines, etc.).
 The naming of the virus “Crown,” in Latin, by whomever is, of course, a metaphor based on its appearance under an electron microscope.